-As for the witches, certainly there have been women and men in the past who have steeped themselves in evil, even believed they made pacts with the devil, like Dr. Faust.
-But witches of the middle ages, and especially the late sixteenth century, fit a different demographic than the truly evil.
+As for the witches, certainly there have been women and men in the past who have steeped themselves in evil, even believed they made pacts with the devil.
+But witches of the Middle Ages, and especially the late sixteenth century, fit a different demographic than the truly evil.
 To be accused as a witch you had to have one or several of these qualities:

 - Be a woman